America's Health Rankings, United Health Foundation Logo

 • Watching for signs of overheating and avoiding overdressing infants or covering their heads.

-Increasing new and expecting parents’ knowledge of the recommended guidelines is crucial to keep infants safe during sleep.
-It is also critical to ensure that pediatricians and other health care providers are educated on safe sleep practices and communicate the correct recommendations to parents.
+Increasing new and expecting parents’ knowledge of the recommended guidelines is crucial to keeping infants safe during sleep.

 Healthy People 2030 has an objective to increase the percentage of infants put to sleep on their backs.